BPM-Microsystems/BPWinRestAPIData/README.md

 ### Setup Instructions
-1. Install python 3.11, make sure to select 'add to path' and 'pip' during installation. https://www.python.org/downloads/release/python-3119/
+1. Install python 3.11, make sure to select 'add to path' and 'pip' during installation.

+    https://www.python.org/downloads/release/python-3119/

         (Optional) If path of python was not added during installation, you can add it by:
         1. Search 'Environment Variables'
         2. Click on 'Environment Variables' under Advanced tab
         3. Select 'Path' on System Variable and click on Edit
         4. Click New and enter the scripts folder of installed python.
+Depending on installation.
-Depending on installation, it may look like: 'C:\Users\UserName\AppData\Roaming\Python\Scripts'
+        It may look like: 'C:\Users\UserName\AppData\Roaming\Python\Scripts'

 2. Open CMD and Install Pipenv if not already done.
     ```sh